 - If you have a chance to lie down, do so on your left side.
 This increases the blood supply to your brain and makes you feel better.

-Remedies To Alleviate Dizziness
+Remedies to Alleviate Dizziness During Pregnancy

 - Do not lie on your back for too long.
 Change positions often and try to lie more on your left side.

-- Eat regularly and stay hydrated.
-Substitute sugar-rich foods with healthy snacks.
+- Substitute sugar-rich foods with healthy snacks.